 By car

-Stadium tours at Signal Iduna Park, one of the biggest stadiums in the world, are conducted throughout the year.
+Stadium tours at Signal Iduna Park, one of the world’s largest stadiums, are conducted throughout the year.
 All tours provide fans with access to VIP areas, the tunnel, the club museum, the press room and dressing rooms.

-There are two types of tour at Signal Iduna Park –
+There are two types of tours at Signal Iduna Park –

 - Public